 But I’m not sure I advise this for a First Communion event.
 Cooking takes time – a lot of it.
 And if you are enjoying the mass and seeing your child receive this important sacrament for the first time, you do not want to be worried about serving hors d’oeuvres when you get home.

-If you host your First Communion event at home, consider having it catered.
+If you host your First Communion party at home, consider having it catered.
 Or at least semi-catered.

 Another option is to host your event at a local restaurant.
 The less food preparation that you need to do, the better.